flu-crew/PURDY/README.md

 docker pull darwin1990/purdydock
 ```

 Then create the input and output folders.
-For now the input folder must be named "fastq_pass" and contain all the fastq files you want to be part of this run.
-This will be changed very soon in an update.
+Here the input folder is named "fastq_pass" to match PURDY's default expectation and should contain all the fastq files you want to be part of this run.
 If you're using Docker directly rather than Apptainer you will have to create a folder for the output even if you are using the default output folder, "fastq_pass_Demultiplexed", for Docker to see your input and write an output to a place where you can access it.
 ```
 mkdir fastq_pass
 mv your_data.fastq fastq_pass